luckmanqasim/basic-recursion/README.md

 # counter.py
 This code recursively goes through a string and returns the number of consonants, vowels and other characters in the string, in form of a list.

+# generate-for.py

+This code takes an input number and returns, in descending order, all the binary numbers of the length represented by the input number.

 # generate.py
-This code takes an input number and returns, in descending order, all the binary numbers of the length of the input number.
+Purely recursive version of the generate-for.py, this version uses a separate helper recursive function "prefix" instead of the for loop used in the previous code.

-# loop.py
+# prefix.py
+This is an API that contains the helper recurisve function that is used in "generate.py".
 This code prefixes every item in the list, with a digit.

 # spaced.py
 This code creates a string from the input string, that is reversed, where each character is duplicated 3 times and then separated by a space